shivajimutkule/ui-developer-tips-and-tricks/browser-compatibility/README.md

   - on different Operating Systems like Linux, Mac, Windows
 - Different versions of same browser (at least last 3 browser verions should be tested)

 Browser compatibility is prime aspects to consider as it will limit the audience to access the web app.
+[caniuse](https://caniuse.com/) - Browser support tables for modern web technologies.